El Ritmo Mundial

-El Ritmo Mundial (Spanish for The World Rhythm) Released in 1988 is the third studio album of the Argentine Ska, Reggae band Los Fabulosos Cadillacs.
-Recorded and edited in 1988, in this album the band expands their musical range to more current commercial genres.
-The album now includes the classic Ska along with the apparition of a couple of ballads "Siempre me Hablaste de Ella" and "No. 2 en tu Lista".
+El Ritmo Mundial (Spanish for The World Rhythm) Released in 1988 is the third studio album of the Argentine ska and pop rock band Los Fabulosos Cadillacs.

+Recorded and released in 1988, in this album the band expands their musical range to more current commercial genres.
+The album now includes the classic ska along with the apparition of a couple of ballads "Siempre me Hablaste de Ella" and "No. 2 en tu Lista".

-The singles were "Revolution Rock", "Conversacion Nocturna" and the immortal "Vasos Vacios" in which the famous Cuban singer Celia Cruz performs a duo with Vicentico.
+The singles were "Revolution Rock", "Conversación Nocturna" and the popular "Vasos Vacios" in which the famous Cuban singer Celia Cruz performs a duo with Vicentico.